“ … language and how we use language determines how we act, and how we act then determines our lives and other people’s lives.”

 … then poetry-centered work can speak to your needs.

-Whether it is individual support, a multi-week series, or a custom workshop, we can determine the approach that best suits you.
-Sessions can be virtual, in person in our midtown Manhattan offices, or at your location.
+Whether it is individual support, a multi-session series, or a custom workshop, we can determine the approach that best suits you.
+Sessions can be virtual, in person at our Midtown Manhattan offices, or at your location.
 Contact me to explore possibilities.
 Let’s see what we can create together.

 Your Poetry Therapist

 As a licensed clinician, author and Certified Poetry Therapist, Robin D. Stone, LMHC-D, believes deeply in the power of story to heal and transform.
-The founder of Muse & Grace Mental Health Counseling Services, Robin blends evidence-based psychotherapy including expressive arts using literature, lyrics, and guided writing to support mental, emotional, and relational well-being.
+The founder of Muse & Grace Mental Health Counseling Services, Robin blends evidence-based psychotherapy including expressive arts to support mental, emotional, and relational well-being.

-Robin’s work supports individuals, couples, families, groups, and corporate partners, with virtual and in-person options available.
+She supports individuals, couples, families, groups, and corporate partners, though both virtual and in-person offerings.